The Converse of the Real Orthogonal Holant Theorem: Introduction

 \paragraph{Vertex and edge coloring models.} This work uses and generalizes ideas from the theory of vertex coloring models and edge coloring models, two well-studied classes of Holant problems.
 De la Harpe and Jones \cite{jones} defined vertex and edge coloring models as extensions of statistical mechanics models (e.g. the Ising model), calling them ``spin models'' and ``vertex models'', respectively.
-A vertex coloring model is defined by a graph $X$ with edge and possibly vertex weights.
-Given an input graph $K$, one aims to compute the \emph{partition function}, the number of (weighted) homomorphisms from $K$ to $X$.
-As discussed in \autoref{sec:holant}, computing the partition function of a vertex coloring model without vertex weights is equivalent to $\holant(A_X \cup \eq)$, where $A_X$ is the weighted adjacency matrix of $X$ and $\eq$ is the set of \emph{equality} signatures (we can model vertex weights by replacing $\eq$ with $\geneq$, the set of weighted equalities).
+A vertex coloring model (also called a spin system) is defined by a graph $X$ with edge and possibly vertex weights.
+Given an input graph $K$, one aims to compute the \emph{partition function}, the number of (weighted) graph homomorphisms from $K$ to $X$.
 An edge coloring model is defined by a set $\fc$ of symmetric signatures containing exactly one signature of each arity, and the problem of computing its partition function is equivalent to $\holant(\fc)$ (this restriction on $\fc$ ensures that edge coloring models take ordinary graphs, rather than signature grids, as input).